FAQs: Pension Reform Act of 2013

 Yes, but only for Service Credit Purchase cost calculations where pay rate is a factor (e.g., present value costings such as military).
 In those cases, the member’s pay rate is limited in order to calculate the cost.

-For State employers, the State Controller's Office combines all pensionable compensation into a single line item for new State members.
-CalPERS and the State Controller's Office will work together to ensure that this line item is reported in a way that complies with PEPRA.
+For State - SCO combines all pensionable compensation into a single line item.
+CalPERS and SCO will work together to ensure that this line item is reported in a way that complies with the intent of PEPRA.

 When will “pensionable compensation” be defined in terms of clearly identifying which forms of pay fall within the scope of reportable compensation?(added 2/7/2013)